10977Published on June 22, 2022

 Prime Minister Sheikh Hasina also won the 2014 elections by announcing a zero-tolerance policy and vision 2021 against terrorism and militancy with the spirit of Liberation War.
 She is serving as prime minister for the fourth time in a row after winning the 11th election in 2018.
 With her hands, Bangladesh is now crossing the dream path of enrolling in the list of developed worlds.
 Digital Bangladesh has now emerged as a wonder of the world by spreading the boundaries of dreams.
 As a hero's nation, the Bengali nation has regained honour in the international arena.

 In the last one era, the economic condition of the people of Bangladesh has improved tremendously.
 During the BNP-Jamaat government, the per capita income was only $543, which was quadrupled by the Awami League government.
-The per capita income of the people is now USD 2,227.
-In Bangladeshi currency, it is BDT 188,873 per annum.
-In addition to per capita income, the total domestic product (GDP) has also increased to Tk 30, 87, 300 crores.
+The per capita income of the people is now USD 2,824.
+In Bangladeshi currency, it is BDT 263,464 per annum.
+In addition to per capita income, the total domestic product (GDP) has also increased to Tk 39, 76, 300 crores.
 Even in the face of the Corona pandemic, it has been possible to maintain the economy of the country smoothly.
-The GDP growth in FY 2019 - 20 is 5.24 per cent, which continued in June 2021.
+The GDP growth in FY 2019 - 20 was 5.24 per cent which has risen to 7.25% in FY2021-22.

 A total of 500 model mosques have been built to promote the proper education and spread of religion and culture.
 Women's maternity leave has been increased to six months.
 Under the social safety net, security has increased for elderly people, women and children.
 The country is moving forward on the path of prosperity by holding hands with humanity.